Wildcard SSL Certificate Vs. SAN Certificate – An In-Depth Comparison Guide

 Wildcard SSL vs SAN Certificate

 To ensure optimal security of your websites and subdomains, it’s crucial to learn the use cases of these certificates.
-Take no worries, as this article will help you uncover an in-depth comparison of SAN vs. Wildcard certificates.
+Do not worry; this article will help you uncover an in-depth comparison of SAN vs. Wildcard certificates.
 So, let’s start.

 What is a Wildcard SSL Certificate?

-A Wildcard certificate is a subdomain SSL certificate that lets you secure and protects numerous subdomains simultaneously.
-This certificate makes things simpler by alleviating the need for redeploying the certificate while incorporating subdomains.
+A Wildcard certificate is a subdomain SSL certificate that lets you secure and protect numerous subdomains simultaneously.
+This certificate simplifies things by alleviating the need to redeploy the certificate while incorporating subdomains.

-When it comes to wildcard certificates vs. SAN certificates, the former is the ideal choice if you currently use numerous subdomains and often add them.
+The former is the ideal choice for wildcard certificates vs. SAN certificates if you use numerous subdomains and often add them.
 It eliminates the need for separate SSL certificates – which involve a lot of expense – while ensuring the security of HTTPS.

 How Does Wildcard SSL Work?

 You should know that any SSL certificate is used for a single domain.
-The wildcard certificates work in a similar manner while ensuring numerous benefits to the users.
+The wildcard certificates work similarly while ensuring numerous benefits to the users.
 There is only a single listed primary (major) domain in a wildcard certificate – like, for example, *.domain.com.

 However, an asterisk (*) – which is a wildcard character – enables it to let the user protect an infinite number of subdomains, such as